Treestars76/LearnToCode/README.md

 I thought it would be interesting to write a script that teaches you how to script (literally), and that is what I set out to do.
 I found it exceptionally helpful for myself, so maybe it can also be helpful others!
 I get bored quickly so I tend to make the themes more interesting, but they may not be to everyone's taste.
 I would also like to start figuring out how Git works, so this seems like a good path for me.

+If you are using this as a learning resource, I highly recommend downloading and modifying the scripts yourself and seeing what the compiler does.

+If you are still looking around for an IDE / Code Editor, I highly recommend Helix!
+Its a bit of a chore to setup, but it's lightning fast and I am having a lot of fun with it.

 Anyway, I hope to continue learning, and maybe help others as well.
 Again, I know next to nothing, so please forgive me for mistakes, but I at least make sure all the scripts do compile!

 ## 📚 What's Covered in This Repo